Paul A. Engelmayer: Nasdaq Exchange Traded Funds litigation

 In 2019, after a 10-day bench trial, Engelmayer entered judgment in favor of Nasdaq, Inc., owner of the world's second-largest stock exchange, on breach-of-contract claims against Exchange Traded Funds Managers Group, LLC, a company that constructed and managed index funds.
 He held that ETFMG had unlawfully seized and claimed entitlement to the stream of profits generated by a series of index funds, including a successful cybersecurity index fund known as HACK.
 He awarded Nasdaq more than $78.4 million, plus prejudgment interest.

 Blind pedestrian access

 In 2020, in American Council for the Blind of New York, Inc. v.
-City of New York, Engelmayer held that New York City had violated the ADA and state and city law through its longstanding failure to make the City's pedestrian grid meaningfully accessible to blind and low-vision pedestrians.
-In 2021, Engelmayer ordered a remedial plan for those violations.
-It required the City to install accessible pedestrian signals (APS) at a pace that would result in 10,000 signalized intersections being equipped with APS by the end of 2031.
-In 2022 and 2023, the first two years the remedial plan was implemented, the City's Department of Transportation installed, respectively, 519 and 885 APSs at city intersections, exceeding the targets the remedial plan had set of 400 and 500 APSs, respectively.
+City of New York, Engelmayer held that New York City's longstanding failure to make its pedestrian grid meaningfully accessible to blind and low-vision pedestrians violated the ADA and state and city law.
+In 2021, he ordered a remedial plan for those violations.
+It required the City to install accessible pedestrian signals (APS) at a pace that would result in 10,000 signalized intersections equipped with APS by the end of 2031.
+In 2022 and 2023, the first two years the remedial plan was implemented, the City's Department of Transportation installed, respectively, 519 and 885 APSs at city intersections, exceeding the plan's targets of 400 and 500 APSs, respectively.